vippsas/vipps-developers/common-topics/polling-guidelines.md

 and
 [Recurring API](https://vippsas.github.io/vipps-developer-docs/docs/APIs/recurring-api/vipps-recurring-api#rate-limiting),
 have rate-limiting to prevent obviously incorrect use.
-If you get a `HTTP 429 Too Many Requests` you are most likely using the API incorrectly.
+If you get a `HTTP 429 Too Many Requests` error you are most likely using the API incorrectly.

 See [Timeouts](./timeouts.md) for details about timeouts.